jhusain/pushgenerator/README.md

 | function      | T             | Promise<T>    |
 | function*     | Iterator<T>   | Observable<T> |

  An Observable accepts a generator and pushes it 0...N values and optionally terminates by either pushing an error or a return value.
-The consumer can also short-circuit by calling return() on the Generator object returned from the Observable's @@observer method.
+The consumer can also short-circuit by calling return() on the Generator object returned from the Observable's Symbol.observer method.

 In ES7, any collection that is Iterable should also be Observable.
 Here is an implementation for Array.

 ```
-Array.prototype[@@observer] = function(observer) {
+Array.prototype[Symbol.observer] = function(observer) {
   var done,
     decoratedObserver = decorate(observer, () => done = true);